Beautiful is the red crimson columbine

 Receive the wisdom of the columbine: Wherever your journey takes you stay steadfast in your faith, love and friendships.
 Believe in things that are not yet seen.
 The Celtics believed in the world of dreams and visions and that columbines were the portal to this world.

-After photographing these wild columbines I meet Gaia (her actual name is Mikki) on her journey form New York.
+After photographing these wild columbines I meet Gaia (her actual name is Mikki) on her journey from New York.
 She came to San Francisco in honor of the 50th anniversary of the “Summer of Love.”
 In nature and in the eyes of others may we notice how the beauty around us abounds and helps us celebrate our various seasons of “Love.”

 It began with a simple four-letter word: LOVE!
 In the 1960s this word became synonymous with a generation and then the city of San Francisco.
 It was an achievable ideal, a belief deep in the hearts and souls of all who were there (and those who were there in spirit…even years afterwards).